OUI with Child Endangerment

 Massachusetts OUI Attorney

-If you’ve been charged with child endangerment while OUI, that ensures that you have two offenses: OUI-Liquor or OUI-Drugs and Child Endangerment while OUI.
+By being charged with child endangerment while operating under the influence, you are actually being charged with two offenses: OUI-Liquor or OUI-Drugs and Child Endangerment while OUI.
 In order for you to be charged with that, the prosecutor must prove beyond a reasonable doubt that you were operating a motor vehicle under the influence of intoxicating liquor.
 In addition to that, he/she must prove that there was a minor under the age of fourteen years old in the motor vehicle with you while operating.
 With that being said, if you cannot be convicted with an OUI, you are unable to be convicted with child endangerment.

 Under Melanie’s Law, penalties and administrative sanctions for operating under the influence are enhanced for offenders in Massachusetts.
 Therefore, the sanctions for OUI and Child Endangerment are the following:

 First Offense- Minimum 90 days jail time up to 2.5 years and a fine of

 $1,000 to $5,000